JasonLocklin/Dissertation/VWM/Discussion.md

 sensitive enough, or cover enough domains of performance, to detect deficits still present in the individual.
-Further research, would benefit from within-subject designs, such as before-and-after certain treatments, or longitudinally, as patients recover.
+Further research, would benefit from within-subject designs, such as before-and-after treatment, or longitudinally, as patients recover.
 Such designs would avoid some of the problems inherent in group-wise comparisons hamstrung by the heterogeneity of the disorder.
 The clinical symptoms, covert orienting